stealify/os/README.md

 - We Take Over the Complet NodeOS Org update it and also will integrate Support for other Kernels.

 ## Roadmap
+- [ ] - Wait till runner/posix, runner/fifo-fileHandle runner/fifo-dirHandle pm2 can be used until then for development!
   - [ ] - Wait till b8g component builds work with justjs